 Preparing for the 2024 Hurricane Season

-While Tropical Storm Sara has not yet formed and posed significant threats, its potential as the eighteenth storm on the 2024 hurricane season list serves as a reminder of the unpredictable nature of the Atlantic hurricane season.
+While Tropical Storm Sara just formed, its potential to strengthen as the eighteenth storm on the 2024 hurricane season list reminds us of the unpredictable nature of the Atlantic hurricane season.
 Continuous updates and proactive measures are essential to stay informed and prepared.

 For more resources, visit our Hurricane Resource Center.
 Access expert advice, preparedness tips, and comprehensive guides to help with safety throughout the 2024 hurricane season.